 Steps for second method:

 1st-Determine body fat percentage.
 (You can do this using the anthropometric measurement found on the internet through several sites.
-Though a skinfold caliper test would likely be more accurate, the anthropometric measurement method is much simpler and relatively accurate.
+Though a skinfold caliper test would be the most accurate, the anthropometric measurement method is much simpler and relatively accurate).

 2nd-Subtract body fat in lbs from total body weight (=lean body mass/LBM)